alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

    PressureAlarmSP: sets the new thresholds for the pressure For the thresholds, send from azure h and the integer wanted (without spaces or symbols) for the high threshold and l and the integer for low threshold.
+	for example to set low value - l50

-Task 8 (Ryan and Alfonso): Partially achieved.
+Task 8 (Ryan and Alfonso): Achieved.
 Send date, time and sensor measurements to azure.
 Sensor measurements are ploted in graphs using telemetry in azure.
 It doesnt host information on an internal web page.

 Task 9 (Everyone): Achieved.
+No perceived deadlocks or thread starvations.

 Task 10 (Anwar): Achieved.
 Although timeouts and other methods may have been preffered, the way we had implemented our code with no
     Mutex locks or writing to shared variables, it did not seem feasible to use them, so we opted for a watchdog.
 It is started in